 IW: I try to watch everybody now.
 I used to watch a lot of film of CJ McCollum when I was in college.
 We have the same body, the same build, and he likes to attack the rim.
 He’s a much better shooter, but I feel like I can get there one day so I watched him a lot then and I still do now.

-Interview, Evergreen, Interview, Top, Caris LeVert, Chris Paul, CJ McCollum, D'Angelo Russell, Damian Lillard, Isaiah Thomas, Isaiah Whitehead, Jahlil Okafor, John Wall, Rondae Hollis-Jefferson, Russell Westbrook, Trevor Booker, Brooklyn Nets, New York Knicks
+Interview, Interview, Top, Caris LeVert, Chris Paul, CJ McCollum, D'Angelo Russell, Damian Lillard, Isaiah Thomas, Isaiah Whitehead, Jahlil Okafor, John Wall, Rondae Hollis-Jefferson, Russell Westbrook, Trevor Booker, Brooklyn Nets, New York Knicks